tildes-community/tildes-reextended/DIFFERENCES.md

-# Tildes ReExtended

-> An updated and reimagined recreation of the [original Tildes Extended](https://github.com/theCrius/tildes-extended) web extension by Crius.

-## Differences
+# Differences

+Tildes ReExtended is a reimagination of [Crius' original Tildes Extended](https://github.com/theCrius/tildes-extended).
+This document outlines the differences between the two.

-### Removed Functionality
+## Removed Functionality

 Large parts of the original Tildes Extended have been removed for various reasons:

 * **Link In New Tab**: this functionality now exists natively and can be configured [in your settings](https://tildes.net/settings)!
 * **Markdown Preview**: this too exists natively (although not a "live" preview).
 Another reason this isn't included is due to Tildes using a customized flavor of Markdown that is difficult to replicate accurately enough with what's available and keep up to date.
 * **Sticky Header**: with the dedicated "Back To Top" button now I wasn't sure if there was a need for it, so it's left out.
-* **Custom Styles**: this feature introduced many issues in Tildes Extended while better and more dedicated extensions exist such as [Stylus](https://add0n.com/stylus.html), that can reliably handle custom styles instead.
+* **Custom Styles**: this feature introduced many issues in Tildes Extended while better and more dedicated extensions exist, such as [Stylus](https://add0n.com/stylus.html), that can reliably handle custom styles instead.

-### Extended Functionality
+## Extended Functionality

 Some functionality has also been extended more: